-You see, knowledge without action is no better than no knowledge at all.
+Knowledge without action is no better than no knowledge at all.
 Just knowing isn't enough.
 You have to do something with what you know.

 The ideas presented in this book work.
 They're not theory.
 They're not speculation on what "should" work.
 They're not philosophical musings.
-These ideas, concepts and techniques are currently in use by business owners across the country.
+These ideas, concepts, and techniques are currently in use by business owners across the country.
 They are being proven in actual field use, day in and day out.

 They work for others, and they can work for you.
-But, you are going to have to take the time to study them, understand them, and make the necessary modifications to tailor them to your own personal and business style and operation.
-And then finally, you're going to have to apply them to your business.
+However, you are going to have to take the time to study them, understand them, and make the necessary modifications to tailor them to your own personal and business style and operation.
+Then finally, you're going to have to apply them in your business.